WoltLab/docs.woltlab.com/docs/php_api_form_builder.md

 # Form Builder

-{% include callout.html content="Form builder is only available since WoltLab Suite Core 5.2." type="info" %}
+!!! info "Form builder is only available since WoltLab Suite Core 5.2."

-{% include callout.html content="The [migration guide for WoltLab Suite Core 5.2](migration_wsc-31_form-builder.md) provides some examples of how to migrate existing forms to form builder that can also help in understanding form builder if the old way of creating forms is familiar." type="info" %}
+!!! info "The [migration guide for WoltLab Suite Core 5.2](migration_wsc-31_form-builder.md) provides some examples of how to migrate existing forms to form builder that can also help in understanding form builder if the old way of creating forms is familiar."

 ## Advantages of Form Builder